lukevukovich/StremioSentinel/README.md

 - Slow scans after navigation: Use the built-in refresh-before-scan (triggered by Scan Addons).
 - Manifest URL shows `n/a`: The addon details may not expose a transport URL; try opening the modal manually to confirm.
 - Cancel unresponsive: Reload the extension in `chrome://extensions` to ensure the latest script is active.
-- Header icon missing: Confirm [manifest.json](manifest.json) includes `web_accessible_resources` and the file exists at [icons/icon.svg](icons/icon.svg).
+- Header icon missing: Confirm `manifest.json` includes `web_accessible_resources` and the file exists at `icons/icon.svg`.

 ## Project Files

-- [manifest.json](manifest.json): MV3 config, icons, permissions.
+- `manifest.json`: MV3 config, icons, permissions.
-- [background.js](background.js): Fetches manifest JSON and extracts version.
+- `background.js`: Fetches manifest JSON and extracts version.
-- [content.js](content.js): Injects the panel, scans addons, handles UI, and messaging.
+- `content.js`: Injects the panel, scans addons, handles UI, and messaging.
-- [icons/icon.svg](icons/icon.svg): Source artwork; export PNGs for the manifest.
+- `icons/icon.svg`: Source artwork; export PNGs for the manifest.

 ## Notes

 - Selectors are intentionally resilient to tolerate Stremio’s hashed class names.
 - Version comparison normalizes leading `v` and compares dot-separated numeric segments.
-- The panel avoids auto-scrolling during scans so you can read status updates at the top.
+- The panel auto-scrolls within the extension pane to keep the latest result visible; the main Stremio page itself does not scroll.